Conflux-Chain/conflux-developer-site/docs/v2-hardfork/PoS-faq.md

 To prevent forced retirement while restarting your PoS node, it is recommended to follow the these steps:

 1. Run `./conflux RPC local pos stop_election` on the PoS node.
 The node will return either `NULL` or a future PoS block number.
-After running this command, the node will not apply to join the PoS committee in the next round.
+After running this command, the node will not apply to join the PoS committee in the next term.
 2. If the command returns a block number, keep the node running.
 Run the same command again after the PoS block of the returned block number has been generated (est. several hours later).
 At this point, the command should return `NULL`.
 The node will no longer receive PoS rewards after this block.
 3. Once the command returns `NULL`, the node can be safely stopped.
 The PoS voting process will resume to normal automatically after the node has been restarted (est. 2-3 hours to generate new PoS rewards).